Bacteria and Materials Interactions

 The Bacteria&Materials Interaction Group focuses on understanding, predicting and controlling material-bacteria interactions for health-related applications.
 In particular, we combine interdisciplinary knowledge in the pursuit of understanding how bacteria adhere to surfaces, and how the adhesion can be controlled.
 Among our core strengths are the expertise ranging from microbiology to biomaterials, and the long-term experience in working with hospitals, academic partner institutions, and industry.

-The key research aspects of the Bacteria at Surfaces group include:
+Our key research aspects include:

-Studying mechanisms of biofilm resistance toward antimicrobials
+- Studying mechanisms of biofilm resistance toward antimicrobials

 Antimicrobial resistance (AMR) of biofilm

 The majority of infections are caused by bacterial biofilms.
 Bacteria living in biofilms can tolerate much higher antibiotic concentrations compared to planktonic bacteria and survive long enough to evolve antimicrobial resistance (AMR).
 Our group aims to investigate how bacteria generate resistant during biofilm formation on medical devices.
 This enables to gain more insight into the underlying mechanisms can then be leveraged to develop novel antimicrobial strategies to prevent biofilm-associated infection and AMR.

 We have close collaboration with Prof. Jeremy Webb (University of Southampton), Prof. Henny van der Mei (University Medical Center Groningen), Dr. Frank Schreiber (BAM) and Dr. Christian Ahrens (Agroscope).
 We greatly acknowledge the support from the Swiss National Science Foundation.